 Man charged with murder of N Ireland journalist Lyra McKee

-LONDON (AP) — Police in Northern Ireland have charged a 52-year-old man with murdering Lyra McKee, a journalist shot dead during a riot involving Irish Republican Army dissidents last year.
+LONDON (AP) — Police in Northern Ireland charged a 52-year-old man on Wednesday with murdering Lyra McKee, a journalist shot dead during a riot involving Irish Republican Army dissidents last year.

-The Police Service of Northern Ireland said Wednesday that the man, who has not been named, was charged with murder, possession of a firearm with intent to endanger life and “professing to be a member of a proscribed organization.”

-McKee, 29, was observing anti-police rioting in Londonderry in April 2019 when she was killed.
-The New IRA, a paramilitary group that opposes Northern Ireland's peace process, said its members shot McKee by accident while firing at police in the city, also known as Derry

 The killing of McKee caused widespread shock in a region still scarred by decades of violence known as the Troubles, in which more than 3,500 people died.